Lagrange-fi/Triangular-Arbitrage-Data/README.md

 2. **Data Processing**: The `data_processing.py` file processes the fetched data by converting bid and ask prices to their logarithmic form and parsing the historical data to extract relevant information.

-3. **Arbitrage Analysis**: The `arbitrage_analysis.py` file contains functions to calculate log rates, historical log rates, estimate no-arbitrage bounds, and check for arbitrage opportunities.
+3. **Arbitrage Analysis**: The `arbitrage_analysis.py` file contains functions to calculate log rates, and historical log rates, estimate no-arbitrage bounds and check for arbitrage opportunities.

 4. **Main Script**: The `main.py` file is the main script that combines the functions from the other files to perform the complete analysis.
 It fetches and processes the data, calculates historical log rates, estimates no-arbitrage bounds, and checks for arbitrage opportunities.